bjarne0706/corewar/README.md

 This is the implementation of the programming game [Core War](https://en.wikipedia.org/wiki/Core_War).
 The project has 3 distinct parts:

 1. **Assembler**.
-Converts file .s, written in assembly-like language into bytecode file .cor.
+Converts file .s, written in assembly-like language, into bytecode file .cor.
 Compiled bot then can be loaded into the virtual machine.
 2. **Virtual Machine**.
 Runs the game.
 Loads bytecode of up to 4 players into a circular memory area.
 Then executes each champion's code operation after operation.
-Wins a player, who created the last active process - i.e. the process which executed the last *live* operation.
+Wins a player who created the last active process, i.e. the process which executed the last *live* operation.
 3. **Visualization**.
 Displays the game in a terminal with formatting by ncurses library (screencast above).

 Writing a smart bot was not the task here, as there is a separate project for that.